Erdubya/pi-gen/README.md

    but you should use something else for a customized version.
 Export files in stages may add suffixes to `IMG_NAME`.

+ * `USERNAME` (Default: pi)

+    Sets a custom default user for the Pi, for cases such as mass deployments.

+ * `PASSWORD` (Default: raspberry)

+    Sets a custom password for the default user.

+ * `HOSTNAME` (Default: raspberry)

+    Changes the default hostname to the value given.

  * `APT_PROXY` (Default: unset)

    If you require the use of an apt proxy, set it here.
 This proxy setting